Black Diamond Ascension Splitboard STS Review

-Let's start with the beginning of the process; the tool provided to trim to the skin.
+Let's start with the beginning of the process; the tool provided to trim the skin.
 Black Diamond provides a tool that fits the standard for the industry.
 The smooth-sided rectangular skin trimmer works best in a defined working space.
-The design is functional, but we find it lacks the horizontal stability, which makes the user more prone in-cutting the skin.
+The design is functional, but we find it lacks horizontal stability, which makes the user more prone to in-cutting the skin.

 The Ascension STS packed up to be surprisingly small for an all-nylon skin.
 This is in part due to the simple attachment system.
 The carpet isn't the thinnest in the review, nor is it the lightest.
 Its hand-feel was pretty standard for nylon skins and was somewhat stiff.
 In the end, it still offered an impressive package size.